barosa19/e-commerce-backend/README.md

 ## Installation

-To use this application you will need node.js, inquirer version 8.2.4, and jest.
+To use this application you will need node.js, dotenv, express, mysql12, and sequelize.
 To run the application you will need to do an npm i, SOURCE schema.sql, npm run seed, and npm start.
 Then use insomnia to fetch your routes.

 ## Usage